JarofMolasses/qmk_firmware/keyboards/ssopads/readme.md

 ```
 #define PCF8574A 0x3F //for example, set address to 0x3F
 ```
+### Hardware
++5V and GND, of course.
+Use the RAW pin on the Pro Micro to bypass the board's 3V regulator\
+I2C on the Teensy:
+- D0 -> SCL
+- D1 -> SDA

+I2C on the Pro Micro (and variants):
+- 4 -> SCL
+- 2 -> SDA

 ### Calling LCD functions
 Generally, I'd use keymap.c to run the LCD, something like: